How to Add Support for Passkeys Authentication

 New Account

-To initialize a smart account with multiple signer types, provide both a WebAuthn public key and an EOA public key to the initialization function, ensuring the WebAuthn public key is listed first.
-If you need to add two Passkey signers, start by initializing and deploying the account with a single Passkey signer.
-Then, use the addOwnerWithThreshold function to add the second Passkey signer.
+To initialize a smart account with multiple signer types, provide both a WebAuthn public key and an EOA public key to the initialization function, with the WebAuthn public key listed first.

 import { SafeAccountV0_3_0 as SafeAccount } from "abstractionkit";